Khrystarlite/Poppy_Right_Arm_Creature/README.md

 ## Credit

 The beginning of this project was inspired from the project [Poppy Humanoid](https://www.poppy-project.org/?lang=fr).
-This project was conceived to simulate un upper limb prostheses
+This project was conceived to simulate un upper limb prostheses.
+In this [link](https://vimeo.com/134840606) you can watch an EMG control of Poppy Humanoide where this projectt will replace all Poppy humanoid to use only the part of interest.
+This project is in charge of the research center [INRIA](http://www.inria.fr/centre/bordeaux) in collaboration of [INCIA](http://www.incia.u-bordeaux1.fr/)